Barsumian Armiger handles cases in the following areas of law:

 Below each of the above areas we share with you some of the publicly available statistics for these types of injuries.
 Please click on your area of interest to learn more about the type of cases we handle.Personal Injury

-The Centers for Disease Control and Prevention cites statistics from a survey of Emergency Departments in 2013 to provide an idea of the type of personal injuries that occur most often.
-Of the 39,378 injuries surveyed, it was determined that 71.4% or 28,114 were accidents.
-Of these accidents, falls were the leading cause of injury at 25.3%.
-Motor vehicle crashes were the second leading cause of injury at 9.5%.
-Being struck by an object or other person came next at 8.8%.
-Being cut or pierced by an object such as a knife or stick was 4.5%, while simple overexertion or strenuous movements was 8.8%.
-Non-traffic pedal cycling was 1.1%.Construction Accidents
+The Centers for Disease Control and Prevention cites statistics from a survey of Emergency Departments in 2017 to provide an idea of the type of personal injuries that occur most often.
+Of the 43,193 personal injuries surveyed, it was determined that 68.2% or 29,442 were accidents.
+Of these accidents, falls were the leading cause of personal injury at 24.3%.
+All transportation injuries combined amounted to 12%.
+Of these injuries, motor vehicle crashes accounted for 8.0% of all personal injury emergency room cases.
+Being struck by an object or other person came next at 12.3%.
+Being cut or pierced by an object such as a knife or stick was 5.2%, while simple overexertion or strenuous movements was 3.8%.
+Fire or burn injuries amounted to 1.1%.Construction Accidents

 The Occupational Safety and Health Administration (“OSHA”) provides a variety of construction accident statistics on its website.
-In 2015, for example, 4,836 workers were killed on the job.
-This equates to 93 persons a week or more than 13 deaths per day.
+In 2018, for example, 5,250 workers were killed on the job, as compared to 4,836 fatalities on jobsites in 2015.
+This equates to more than 100 deaths a week among workers or more than 14 deaths per day.
 As such, it is no wonder that OSHA has a substantial budget to inspect places of work for safe practices.
-Of the aforementioned deaths, 21.4% or roughly one in every five worker deaths were in the construction industry.
-The “Fatal Four” deaths were falling, being struck by an object, being electrocuted, or being caught between objects, crushed in a collapsing structure, equipment, or material.
-These four categories accounted for 64.2% of all construction worker deaths in 2015.
+Of the aforementioned deaths, 21.1% or roughly one in every five worker deaths were in the construction industry.
+The “Fatal Four” deaths were falling (33.5%), being struck by an object (11.1%), being electrocuted (8.5%), or being caught between objects, crushed in a collapsing structure, equipment, or material (5.5%).
+These four categories accounted for 58.6% of all construction worker deaths in 2018, down from 64.2% in 2015.

 The Indiana State Department of Health was ordered by then-Governor Mitch Daniels in 2005 to develop and implement a medical error reporting system.
 The purpose was to obtain data that could be used towards reducing the frequency of medical errors, revealing the causes of medical errors, and empowering healthcare professionals to design methods to prevent or discover errors before patient harm.

 Since 2006, the average number of reportable events per year has been 103.9 events.
-The most reported event in 2015 was stage 3 or 4 bed sores also known as pressure ulcers acquired post admission, followed by retained foreign objects in patients after surgery, wrong body part surgery and, finally, death or serious disability associated with falls.
+The most reported event in 2018 was stage 3 or 4 bed sores also known as pressure ulcers acquired post admission, followed by retained foreign objects in patients after surgery, death or serious disability associated with falls and, finally, wrong body part surgery.
 These incidents have been the leading medical errors for all but two years of medical error reporting.
 Several reasons for medical errors were cited in the most recent report such as:

 - System failures caused by inconsistent care practices between physicians, nurses or other healthcare providers, which lead to mistakes;